 Results of At-Home Microdermabrasion Treatments

 At-home microdermabrasion devices are an affordable and convenient alternative to in-office treatments.
-These devices typically feature a diamond tip handpiece that is passed across your skin to gently exfoliate.
+These devices typically feature a diamond tip handpiece to gently exfoliate your skin.

 While these devices may seem cost-effective, they cannot compare to the results achieved in a professional setting.
 You would also have the benefit of expert advice and the skill of a qualified care provider.

 Microdermabrasion is a minimally invasive procedure that removes the top layer of skin to treat several skin complaints including melasma, hyperpigmentation and signs of aging.
 It is an effective and safe treatment that can address superficial skin imperfections.
 It requires multiple sessions to achieve and maintain results.

 However, after one treatment, skin appears softer and smoother and over the following weeks as increased collagen formation will plump the skin and provide elasticity for a more youthful complexion.